Southwest Virginia: Education

 Southwest Virginia is home to several institutions of higher education, the largest of which is Virginia Polytechnic Institute and State University (better known as "Virginia Tech"), in Blacksburg.
 Virginia Tech is the largest research university in the state as well as the largest employer in Montgomery County.

-Emory and Henry College is a highly respected private college near Abingdon and is recognized for its strong element of community service.

 There are two medical schools in Blacksburg, and efforts are underway to develop a third in Abingdon.
 Professional schools—including schools of law and pharmacy—have been developed in recent years in Buchanan County, which is located in Southwest Virginia's coalfield region.
 There is also an effort within the region to help make higher education more accessible to students graduating from high school, particularly through partnerships between community colleges and other educational institutions.